By now, you must’ve heard about the Integrated Shield Plan.

 MediShield Life is one of the few national healthcare schemes.
 Its counterparts are ElderShield and CareShield Life – both provide long term care support in the form of monthly payouts if one were unable to perform 3 out of 6 Basic Activity of Living (ADLs).

-As MediShield Life provides the most basic of hospitalisation insurance, it does come with limitations.
+As MediShield Life is meant to provide basic hospitalisation needs, it does come with limitations.

 It is a private health insurance plan that can be purchased on top of MediShield Life (integrated with it).
 This ultimately provides additional benefits and more options to cater to your specific needs.